 When it is not possible to install a sewerage system on a parcel of land, the owner may choose to install a sewage holding tank that meets the Sewerage System Regulation requirements.
 More information can be found in the Holding Tank section below.

 Filing a Record of Sewerage System or a Letter of Certification:

 Record of Sewerage System

 Before the construction, alteration, or repair of a sewerage system, an Authorized Person must submit information respecting the designed details of the system on a Record of Sewerage System form.
-A fee is required when submitting a Record of Sewage System.
+A fee (see below) is required when submitting a Record of Sewage System.